 Adding Nutrition to Foods Your Toddler Already Eats

 I add a small amount (usually 1/2-1 teaspoon) chia, flax or hemp seeds to smoothies, overnight oats, and oatmeal.
 We have peanut or sunflower seed butter sauces over noodles, rice, or veggies.
 I regularly make Thai curry with coconut milk, or I sometimes also use coconut milk as a base in soups.
 We spread nut and seed butter over toast and pancakes.
 I roast veggies in olive oil, saute in olive oil or butter, and buy whole milk and dairy products whenever possible.
 And my girls love freezer pops made with a blend of equal parts plain kefir and mango chunks.

-We also eat grass-fed beef when we can get it (and when I can find it at an affordable price) since it tends to have a better ratio of healthier fats.
+We also eat grass-fed beef when we can get it (and when I can find it at an affordable price)—and I love the Butcher Box service for making this so much easier since they deliver right to your door each month! it tends to have a better ratio of healthier fats.
 And I try to make fish a few times a month, though that tends to be a challenge where we live since there aren’t always great options.
 (Salmon cakes continue to be a go-to meal for us though.)